sachinpatil-soc/Windows-Security-Logs-and-Linux-Auth-Log/🚀Project-1: Introduction to Log Analysis** .md

 # 🚀Project-1: Introduction to Log Analysis**

 ## **Objective:**
-The objective of this lab is to introduce students to the basics of **log analysis** and demonstrate how logs from different systems can be collected, analyzed, and used for security monitoring.
-Students will learn how to generate simple logs on both Windows and Linux systems and how SOC Analysts use logs to detect security incidents.
+The objective of this lab is to learn basics of **log analysis** and demonstrate how logs from different systems can be collected, analyzed, and used for security monitoring.
+Will learn how to generate simple logs on both Windows and Linux systems and how SOC Analysts use logs to detect security incidents.

 ---
 ## **What is a Log?**